speedyleion/speedyleion.github.io/_posts/2024-01-05-iteratorating-one-off-first-element.markdown

 iterator of the real separator.
 Using a [repeat()][repeat] ensures we have a separator for however many items may be in the slice.

-This approach removes the condtion in the for loop, but it can take a bit of a mental shift if one is used to the if conditions that's needed in C for loops.
+This approach removes the condition in the for loop, but it can take a bit of a mental shift if one is used to the if conditions that's needed in C for loops.

 # `once()` with default alternative